valory-xyz/open-autonomy/docs/upgrading.md

 - On the round class implementation
   - `payload_attribute` attribute has been removed
   - Usage of payloads with multiple attributes has been simplified since the user can now specify a tuple of keys in order to store all the data of a payload to the database.
+- Round selection_key is now a tuple for multiple-attribute payloads.

 ## `v0.7.0` to `v0.8.0`